Car Engine Loses Power and Acceleration When AC Is On: 7 Causes

 Serpentine belts are designed to last for a long time, but eventually, they will wear out and need to be replaced.
 When this happens, the belt will start to slip and you will begin to notice certain signs.
 These include:

-• Pulleys of the engine components, over which the belt passes, are not rotating freely.
+- Pulleys of the engine components, over which the belt passes, may not rotate freely.
 You should especially check the alternator pulley and compressor pulley.
+These pulleys should rotate freely.

-• The tensioner and idler pulley have a play in them.
+- The tensioner and idler pulley might have a play in them.
 The Idler pulley of the serpentine belt should be fully tight.

-• There should be around 1-2cm slack in the serpentine belt.
+- There might be more than 1-2cm slack in the serpentine belt.

 6. Bad Alternator

-Fortunately, there are warning signs that can alert you to a failing alternator.
-If you notice any of the following, it’s a good idea to get your alternator checked or replaced.
+Fortunately, there are warning signs that can alert you to a failing alternator:

 Furthermore, when the engine is running at high RPMs, the voltage of the battery should never drop below 13.5V.
 If it does, it means the alternator is bad.